wp-plugins/my-upload-images/readme.txt

 == Screenshots ==
+1. Select post types you’d like to display metabox.
-1. Just upload and sort images.
+2. Just upload and sort images.